 Your Aid & Your Bill

-Getting Federal Stafford Loans Posted to Your Account
+Getting Federal Direct Unsubsidized Stafford Loans Posted to Your Student Account

-After you have applied and been approved for a Federal Stafford Loan, you must complete the master promissory note and the entrance counseling requirement.
+After you have applied and been approved for a Federal Direct Loan, you must complete the Master Promissory Note (MPN) and the Entrance Counseling requirement.
 Both are completed online using your federal FSA ID.

 If you completed your FAFSA online, you may have signed the FAFSA electronically using your FSA ID.
-If you have not set up your FSA ID user name and password, click on the link to create your FSA ID before completing the master promissory note.
+If you have not set up your FSA ID user name and password, click on the link to create your FSA ID before completing the MPN.

-Getting Federal GRAD PLUS Loans Posted to Your Account
+Getting Federal Graduate PLUS Loans Posted to Your Account